Amey (company): 21st century

-During April 2003, Amey was acquired by the Spanish infrastructure services company Ferrovial in a friendly takeover with the Amey trading name retained.
+In April 2003, Amey was acquired by Ferrovial in a friendly takeover.
 A statement issued by Ferrovial noted that the purchase allowed it greater access to the lucrative British market, particularly for public–private partnerships.
 In February 2006, Amey acquired the highway and railway design consultancy, Owen Williams, allowing it to substantially grow its business and develop its own consultancy division.

 During the early 21st century, a heavy emphasis was placed upon participating in Britain's railway industry.
-From 2003 to May 2010, the company jointly owned (with Bechtel) Tube Lines, the consortium responsible for the maintenance, renewal and upgrade of the infrastructure, including track, trains, signals, civil work and stations, on three London Underground lines.
+From 2003 to May 2010, Amey was a member of the Tube Lines consortium, that was responsible for the maintenance, renewal and upgrade of the infrastructure, including track, trains, signals, civil work and stations, on three London Underground lines.
 In 2010, Tube Lines encountered a funding shortfall for its upgrades and requested that Transport for London (TfL) provide an additional £1.75 billion to cover the shortfall; TfL refused and referred the matter to the arbiter, who stated that £400 million should be provided.
 Shortly following this event, Tube Lines was bought from Amey and Bechtel by TfL.
 Despite this, Amey continued to provide TfL with management and maintenance services for the Jubilee, Northern and Piccadilly lines until the end of 2017, at which point London Underground Limited took over from Amey.